 We work with DEP to determine Stormwater Greenstreet (SGS) and Right-of-Way Bioswale (ROWB) locations according to hydraulic analysis, site survey, existing conditions, and the NYC Department of Transportation (DOT) traffic safety standards.
 We also require soil borings and soil permeability tests at each location to determine whether the subsoil is suitable to infiltrate stormwater.

 At this stage of the Program, we are not processing requests and we cannot provide exact locations of all proposed ROWBs.
 However, once a construction schedule is in place, it's our procedure to notify neighborhoods of upcoming project locations by sending postcards and by reaching out to the local Community Boards.

 We will still build traditional greenstreets in any community, but only if it comes with independent and full funding.
 Otherwise, any greenstreet request will now be rated on its location within a priority sewershed, its capacity to capture stormwater, its alignment with other agency infrastructural improvements, its complexity of maintenance, and its capacity to link separated green spaces into a greater whole, otherwise known as ecological connectivity.
 In addition, any request that comes with a maintenance commitment will be rated with a higher score.

-Visit the New York City Department of Environmental Protection's Green Infrastructure page to learn more about the citywide effort to better manage stormwater through green infrastructure.
+Visit the New York City Department of Environmental Protection's Green Infrastructure page to learn more about the citywide effort to better manage stormwater through green infrastructure, like rain gardens.
 From this page, you can find out if your neighborhood is one of DEP’s Priority Areas, get more information about upcoming projects, and view the Right of Way Bioswale standard designs.